Mute (short story)

-"Mute" is a crime short story by author Stephen King, first published in Playboy magazine in 2007 and subsequently collected in his work Just After Sunset in 2008.
+"Mute" is a crime short story by author Stephen King, first published in the December 2007 issue of Playboy magazine and subsequently collected in his work Just After Sunset in 2008.

 Plot summary

 Monette, a middle-aged traveling book salesman (his first name is never given), goes to confession.
 When the priest asks him what sin he has committed, Monette admits that he believes he has sinned in some way but is not entirely sure exactly what he is guilty of.
 He then explains the events of the preceding days.

 While on the road, Monette picked up a hitchhiker carrying a sign proclaiming him to be both deaf and mute.
 Once in the car, the hitchhiker seemingly fell asleep.
 Since Monette believed the man could not hear him, he decided to vent his problems to him.

 Some time before the story, Monette discovered that his wife had been carrying on an affair for two years with a teacher in the school district she worked for.
 Despite the adulterers' ages (he was 60, she was 54), their activities included binge drinking, fetishism, and compulsive gambling.
 She was employed by the district in an administrative role and had access to large amounts of money, which she soon began embezzling from her employer in order to buy erotic underwear and sex toys.
 As her debt grew, she and her lover hoped to pay the money back by winning the lottery, only to embezzle more than $100,000 without earning anything to replace it.
 She revealed this all to Monette and, to his disbelief, tried to blame him for it, claiming his lack of interest drove her to it.

 Continuing to speak to the apparently sleeping hitchhiker, Monette expressed his anger at her irresponsibility and lack of concern about how this debt would ultimately affect their college-attending daughter (who was unaware of her mother's sordid antics).